17 Best Nuts for Athletes & Protein in Seeds Chart

 Getting the right amount of protein in your diet can be tricky, especially if you’re an athlete or don’t eat animal products.
 Knowing the best nuts for athletes can be a game changer for improving your recovery by hitting your protein macronutrient goals.
 We’ll be sure to provide a protein in nuts and protein in seeds chart to help you up your game too.

 Even if you consume animal protein, if you’re working out hard, whether you’re a power athlete or distance runner, it can be hard to get enough protein without slamming protein shakes all day.
+There a number of problems if you do not get enough protein.

 So, what options are there in terms of whole-food snacks to easily up your daily protein intake?